reeizer84/hash-table/README.md

 # HashTable
 A C++ implementation of the hash table
 ### How to run a program?
 Firstly, compile a hashtable.cpp file.
-Now having a .exe file, you can run it your terminal and manage the hash table.
 A hash table can be managed by commands.
 You can enter them directly into the terminal or prepare a .txt file with all needed commands, then redirect it to input.

 **Important!
 Each input must start with a number of tables you intend to create (you can create multiple tables in one run).
 If you want to switch to managing another table, just enter stop.
 An example input is included.**
 ### What are the possible commands?